 Anna Anastasiia Zubko

-I graduated with honours with a Bachelor of Science in International Business from the University of Roehampton in London and furthermore earned my specialisation in International Relations at the EU Business School in Munich.
-During, as well as subsequent to my studies, I was a delegate at the Change the World Model United Nations meeting programmes in New York and Abu Dhabi, for which I received rewards respectively.
-I am also a member of the Board of Directors of the NGO Heavens and as such, have participated in a number of charity and volunteering projects, including the 'Firefighters Aid Project;' in this project, I managed to find firefighter equipment for the Department of the State Service of Emergencies in Lanivtsi city, as well as a sponsorship for the 44th separate artillery brigade of the Ukrainian Army stationed in Ternopil, Ukraine.
-As a Member of the Board of Directors, I am also in charge of monitoring the budget and other finances, establish the governance system…
+I graduated with honours with a Bachelor of Science in International Business from the University of Roehampton in London and developed a specialisation in International Relations at the EU Business School in Munich.
+During and following my studies, I was a delegate at the Change the World Model United Nations meetings in New York and Abu Dhabi, for which I received various rewards.
+I am also a member of the Board of Directors of the NGO "Heavens" and as such, have participated in a number of charity and volunteering projects.
+I am also the head of the Youth Advisory Council on Issues of the District’s Socio-Economic Development under the head of District State Administration.

 I am a Ukrainian independent entrepreneur and travel blogger.
 The glorious Zaporizhia is my native region and Latvian, Russian, Ukrainian, Bulgarian and Serbian blood runs in my veins.
 I have had experience of working in different spheres, from a small news house to one of the biggest aviation companies in the country.
 I have studied both technical and humanities subjects.
 The main idea which I am trying to bring to people through public activity is the existence of human rights.
 That is because people from my country do not always realise their own rights and duties.
 I am fond of the work I do and love my country very much.
 I've been giving my best to make my country better, and would like to live in one of the best countries in the world - aware that the ability to make such a country is in our hands.